makerspacelt/slack-ical-upcoming-events/README.md

-Simple Slack app which triggers a webhook when
+Simple Slack app which posts upcoming events using webhooks
-* a calender event is created
-* a calender event is modified
-* a calender event starts in around 15 minutes
-* a new week starts (summary of upcoming events)
+* for the whole week every Monday
+* for this day every day except Monday

 This app supports iCalendar (iCal, ics) files, which can be created by many CalDAV servers like ownCloud or nextcloud.